-14. Trade and Other Current Payables
+16. Trade and Other Current Payables

-Trade payables primarily consist of liabilities to contractors for the costs of development and construction of the Group's real estate projects.
+Trade payables primarily consist of liabilities to contractors for the costs of development and construction of the Company's real estate projects.
 Trade and other payables are non-interest bearing and are generally on a 30-60 days term.

-Government liabilities pertain to the Group's expanded withholding tax, output tax, deferred output tax, and statutory contributions payable including SSS, HDMF and PHIC.
+Government liabilities pertain to the Company's expanded withholding tax, and other statutory contributions payable.